 - Collaboration, an essential and valuable skill in school and in life, is discouraged.

-- Students may have less opportunity to develop their communication and crucial-thinking skills.
+- Students may have less opportunity to develop their communication and critical thinking skills.

 Benefits of a Student-Centered Classroom